christostrompoukis/christostrompoukis/README.md

 - 🌱 I’m currently learning **Javascript & D3.js**

-- 🏙️ I’m a PhD candidate at **NTUA, researching AI tools for urban design and modeling!**
+- 🏙️ I’m a PhD candidate at **NTUA, researching AI tools for urban design and analysis!**

 - 📫 How to reach me **christos.trompoukis0@gmail.com**